cytoscape/web-cytoscape-manual/docs/Creating_Networks.md

    - **Save Copy to NDEx** - lets you save a new copy of the current network to your NDEx account.
 The existing source network will not be modified.

    - **Save Workspace** - allows you to overwrite your current workspace in NDEx.
-This includes not only your networks, but also any installed Apps or registered Service Apps.
+This includes not only your networks, but also any installed Apps and registered Service Apps.
+The very first time you use this option, you'll be asked to choose a *unique name* for your workspace.

-   - **Save Workspace As...** - saves a new workspace to your NDEx account.
-When using this option, you must specify a *unique name* for the new workspace to be saved.
+   - **Save Workspace As...** - saves a new copy of the workspace to your NDEx account.
+When using this option, you must always specify a *unique name* for the new workspace to be saved.

 <a id="download_cx2_file"> </a>
 ## Download Network File